sap license audit

 To prepare for a SAP License Audit, consider the following steps:

-- Understand Contract Terms: Familiarize yourself with the SAP licensing agreement and terms.
+• Understand Contract Terms: Familiarize yourself with the SAP licensing agreement and terms.

-- Internal Audit: Conduct a self-audit to assess current SAP software usage.
+• Internal Audit: Conduct a self-audit to assess current SAP software usage.

-- Documentation: Gather and organize relevant documentation and usage records.
+• Documentation: Gather and organize relevant documentation and usage records.

-- Identify Discrepancies: Compare actual usage with licensed entitlements to identify any discrepancies.
+• Identify Discrepancies: Compare actual usage with licensed entitlements to identify any discrepancies.

-- Rectify Issues: Address any under-licensing or compliance issues found during the self-audit.
+• Rectify Issues: Address any under-licensing or compliance issues found during the self-audit.

-- Prepare a Response: Organize findings and prepare a response for the SAP audit.
+• Prepare a Response: Organize findings and prepare a response for the SAP audit.

-- Seek Expert Advice: Consult SAP licensing experts for guidance and support.
+• Seek Expert Advice: Consult SAP licensing experts for guidance and support.

 SAP License Audit Preparation – How to Build Your Defense

 Facing an SAP license audit can be daunting.
-SAP’s Global License Auditing and Compliance (GLAC) team conducts formal audits, typically every one to two years.
-The outcomes can lead to substantial true-up costs if you’re not prepared.
-However, with the right approach, you can turn an audit from a threat into a manageable exercise.
+SAP’s Global License Auditing and Compliance (GLAC) team conducts formal audits, typically every one to two years. ‘

-Audit preparation is about doing your homework in advance: understanding your license entitlements, comparing them with your actual usage, and having a clear strategy to address any gaps.
+Audit preparation is about doing your homework in advance: understanding your license entitlements, comparing them with your actual usage, and having a clear strategy to address gaps.

 Understanding the SAP Audit Process (Briefly)

-Before preparing, it’s helpful to know how a typical SAP audit unfolds.
-After you sign your SAP agreement, SAP can usually audit you, typically after the first two years, and then annually (although not every customer is audited every year).
+After you sign your SAP agreement, SAP can typically audit you, usually after the first two years, and annually (although not every customer is audited annually).

-There are Basic audits (standard remote audits via LAW/USMM data submission) and Enhanced audits (more detailed, sometimes on-site, targeting specific customers】.
+Basic audits (standard remote audits via LAW/USMM data submission) and Enhanced audits (more detailed, sometimes on-site, targeting specific customers】.

-The process often starts with a notification email.
 Then, you run measurement programs (USMM) in each system, consolidate the results via LAW, and send those results along with a self-declaration to SAP.
-SAP reviews the data, asks questions as needed, and then shares the findings, which may indicate compliance or any required license purchases.

 Let’s break down the core elements you should focus on when gearing up for an SAP audit: